Buffalo, NY Divorce Attorney

 No-fault grounds for divorce

-Although New York now allows irretrievable breakdown of the marital relationship as a no-fault ground for divorce, spouses in New York can continue to utilize separation and conversion divorce.
+Although New York now allows the irretrievable breakdown of the marital relationship as a no-fault ground for divorce, spouses in New York can continue to utilize separation and conversion divorce.
 By obtaining a separation decree from a court or entering into a separation agreement, followed by a year of separation and compliance with the agreement or decree, the court may enter a judgment of divorce.

-The New York State Supreme Court will grant a divorce once grounds are proven, and the court will order the child custodial, child support, spousal maintenance, property and debt division and other financial terms either by mandating that relief after a trial or by incorporating a signed separation or other valid settlement agreement into its final decree.
-As your family law attorneys, we believe it is important that you really understand the grounds for divorce as well as the other relevant laws that apply to your case.
+The New York State Supreme Court will grant a divorce once grounds are proven, and the court will order the child custodial, child support, spousal maintenance, property, and debt division and other financial terms either by mandating that relief after a trial or by incorporating a signed separation or other valid settlement agreement into its final decree.
+As your divorce attorneys, we believe it is important that you really understand the grounds for divorce as well as the other relevant laws that apply to your case.